barryclark/jekyll-now/about.md

 ## Research interests
-Deep Neural Network, Bayesian Inference, Information Theory, Randomness and Structuredness.
+I work at the intersection between Deep Neural Network and Probabilistic Models